WJY (New Jersey)

-WJY was a temporary longwave radio station, located in Hoboken, New Jersey and operated by the Radio Corporation of America (RCA), which was used on July 2, 1921, for a ringside broadcast of the Dempsey-Carpentier heavyweight boxing match.
+WJY was a temporary longwave radio station, operated by the Radio Corporation of America (RCA) and located in Hoboken, New Jersey, which, on July 2, 1921, was used for a ringside broadcast of the Dempsey-Carpentier heavyweight boxing match.

 The fight details were also telegraphed to station KDKA in East Pittsburgh, Pennsylvania, and broadcast from there by a local announcer.
 These broadcasts were a cooperative effort, designed to raise money for the American Committee for Devastated France and the Navy Club.
 This also marked RCA's entrance into the radio broadcasting field, which the company would dominate in the U.S. for the next half century.

 History

 Although the general facts about WJY's Dempsey-Carpentier broadcast are well documented, significant discrepancies exist for certain details in the recollections of individual participants.
+(Note: In particular, in addition to Julius Hopp, over time both J. Andrew White and David Sarnoff would claim credit for being the person who originated the idea of the broadcast.)